sxs6596/sxs6596/README.md

-Hey there!
-I'm Siva Sri Harsha Suthapalli👋
+Siva Sri Harsha Suthapalli 👋

 🎯 About Me

 👨‍💻 Passionate Software Developer

 📊 Machine Learning & AI Enthusiast

 🌐 Building for the Web

-⚛️ Next.js ⚛️ React, Node.js.
+⚛️ Next.js, React, Node.js

 🤖 Automate Everything!

 💬 Ask me about ...

 Frontend Web Development 💻

 Python, JavaScript and Java ☕

 ML Models and Algorithms 📈

 Deploying Apps on Cloud ☁️

 IoT and Edge Computing 📡

 📫 How to reach me